bicerfatih/AWSFlaskImageProcessingAPIService/README.md

     ```
     http://<Public IPv4 address here>:8000/get_frames?depth_min=9000.1&depth_max=9000.5)
     ```
 This will retrieve the first 5 rows of processed image data.
-You can change the depth_min and depth_max values.
+User can change the depth_min and depth_max values.

 ## Contributing